 4. Zinc Gluconate

-One of the most popular forms of dietary zinc, zinc gluconates are created by a process of industrial manufacturing.
-This process essentially ferments glucose, offering a supplemental product with an extremely long shelf-life.
+One of the most popular forms of dietary zinc, zinc gluconate is created by fermenting glucose.
+It produces a supplemental product with an extremely long shelf-life.
 Unfortunately, gluconate supplements are just a chemical substitute for actual zinc.

 5. Zinc Acetate